The Den and The Hub 2025-2026

 Rewards

 We value our children feeling included in the life of our whole school.
 As such, this year our children will be awarded merit points for their allocated house as a way of rewarding them for the choices they make; including following instructions, joining in and working hard.
 They will join our achievement assemblies every Friday to hear who won.
-Each week, our staff may award a certificate to a child or children who have gone above and beyond in their learning, attitude or effort which will be awarded by Mr Young in assembly on Fridays.
+Each week, our staff may award a certificate to a child or children who have shown one or more of our THRIVE school values which will be awarded by Mr Young in assembly on Fridays.

 The children can also earn special class merit "stars" for exceptional teamwork, learning and showing kindness to one another.
 When the class fills their jar with stars, they will recieve a class treat.